meteo-ubonn/meanie3D/README.md

 ### Compiler Prerequisites

 Meanie3D uses OpenMP by default (-DWITH_OPENMP=1) and requires an OpenMP enabled compiler, such as:
 * GNU 9.0 or better (Linux, Mac)
 * OpenMP/LLVM (Mac) - a clang implementation supporting OpenMP (http://clang-omp.github.io).
-Install this
+Note that as of clang 10.0.0 OpenMP is supported, but you will still have to install the omp library (`brew install libomp`)
-compiler for optimal results on OSX.

 You can disable the OpenMP implementation adding the flags -DWITH_OPENMP=0 to your cmake call.

 ### Build instructions